dubaua/immerser/README.md

 Next place absolutely positioned children into the immerser parent and add `data-immerser-solid="solid-id"` to each.

-Then add `data-immerser-layer` attribute to each section and pass configuraton in `data-immerser-layer-config='{"solid-id": "classname-modifier"}'`.
+Then add the `data-immerser-layer` attribute to each section and pass configuraton in `data-immerser-layer-config='{"solid-id": "classname-modifier"}'`.
 Otherwise, you can pass configuration as `solidClassnameArray` option to immerser.
 Config should contain JSON describing what class should be applied on each solid element, when it's over a section.

 Also feel free to add `data-immerser-pager` to create a pager for your layers.